fac27/Malcolm-Portfolio/learnings/http.md

     .then(res => res.json())
 ```

 The above fetch function was a core part of our app.
-It makes use of the fetch() and .json() methods to fetch data from the REST Countries API endpoint and process the response.
-Both fetch() and .json() return promises which execute asynchronously.
+It makes use of the fetch() and .then() methods to fetch data from the REST Countries API endpoint and process the response.
+Both fetch() and .then() return promises which execute asynchronously.

 ## 2. Use callbacks to access values that aren’t available synchronously

+The same example (above) contains callbacks which grant access to information which is not available synchronously.
+The then() method executes asynchronously, and the callback function passed to it is executed only after the network request has been completed and the response has been received.

 ## 3. Use promises to access values that aren’t available synchronously

 ## 4. Use the fetch method to make HTTP requests and receive responses